influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/synchronizationStatus.md

 # workflow.v1alpha1.synchronizationStatus

-SynchronizationStatus stores the status of semaphore and mutex.
+"SynchronizationStatus stores the status of semaphore and mutex."

 ## Index